nathanjhood/OrfanidisBiquad/README.md

     b1 = (b1_ * a0);
     b2 = (b2_ * a0);

-    Yn = ((Xn * b0) + (Xn * b1) + (Xn * b2) + (Xn * a1) + (Xn * a2));
+    Yn = ((Xn * b0) + (Xn * b1) + (Xn * b2) + (Xn * a1) + (Xn * a2));                // apply coefficients to obtain our output transfer function...

-    return Yn;
+    return Yn;                                                                       // audio output stream...

     }

 (please note that extra care is taken where necessary within the code to ensure thread safety between parameter (message thread) and playback (audio thread).)

-I have also re-created all of the code from this study in my preferred visual-programming/workbench environment, Reaktor Core, which I have chosen to share for here the very same reason I re-created this code within said program; ease of readability.
-Please see the above C++ code as translated visually below;
+I have also re-created all of the code from this study in my preferred visual-programming/workbench environment, Reaktor Core, which I have chosen to share here for it's ease of readability.
+Please see the above C++ code as translated visually into Core, below;

 ![Workbench](https://github.com/StoneyDSP/OrfanidisBiquad/blob/0a9c1168752616b455d68b52a2b0b841102dfa16/Res/Workbench%20-%20Bypass%20(coded%20by%20StoneyDSP).png)

 For any readers unfamiliar with Reaktor Core, please keep in mind that signal flows from left (input) to right (output).
-In addition to the basic math operators connecting inputs to outputs (grey), we have a few macros that may raise queries - this symbol legend may help fill in a few blanks;
+In addition to the basic math operators connecting inputs to outputs (grey), we have a few macros (blue) that may raise queries - this symbol legend may help fill in a few blanks;

 ![legend](https://github.com/StoneyDSP/OrfanidisBiquad/blob/0a9c1168752616b455d68b52a2b0b841102dfa16/Res/Workbench%20-%20Legend%20(coded%20by%20StoneyDSP).png)

-*The blue macros perform a memory allocation as part of their operation, in case you were curious.
+* *The blue macros perform a memory allocation as part of their operation, in case you were curious.
 This is useful for thread safety, which we have also somewhat considered within the pseudo-code (and indeed test plugin) that follows.*

 Now I shall use a combination of visuals and pseudo-code as presented above to re-create and further investigate our various transformations available within the test plugin.
+Let's begin.

 # Direct Form I;